DreadPirateLynx/input-remapper-xautopresets/README.md

 # input-remapper-xautopresets
 ## Automatic input-remapper preset manager for systems with access to xdotool and xprop
 Automatically changes the active input-remapper preset for each connected device based on active window's class, with optional support for further differentiating between different windows of the same class based on the window's title.
-Devices can be configured individually, otherwise they will default to the global configuration file. `input-remapper-xautopresets` makes use of `input-remapper-control` to track devices, so it's aware when devices are connected/disconnected.
-Configuration files also support live-editing, so no need to restart after making changes; just save the file and xautopresets will know about the changes.
+Devices can be configured individually, otherwise they will default to the global configuration. `input-remapper-xautopresets` makes use of `input-remapper-control` to track devices, so it's aware when devices are connected/disconnected.
+The configuration file also support live-editing, so no need to restart after making changes; just save the file and xautopresets will know about the changes.

 ## Installation